'Le Pactole' rose Description

 Exhibition name: Le Pactole

-Cream, yellow center.
+Cream, yellow center, light pink shading.
 Lemon, center pale yellow.
 Moderate, tea fragrance.
 Large, double (17-25 petals), cluster-flowered, in small clusters, cupped-to-flat bloom form.
-Prolific, spring or summer flush with scattered later bloom.
+Prolific, blooms in flushes throughout the season.
+Ovoid buds.

 USDA zone 7b and warmer.
 Can be used for cut flower or garden.